-10.1 We ensure we can be as family friendly as possible and welcome the attendance of children at most performances but to ensure the enjoyment of all members of the audience and the performers we would specify that no child under the age of four is to be permitted to any performance other than those specifically for children.
+10.2 We ensure we can be as family friendly as possible and welcome the attendance of children at most Performances but to ensure the enjoyment of all members of the audience and the performers we would specify that no child under the age of four is to be permitted to any Performance other than those specifically for children.

-10.2 Certain shows that we deem to be family friendly we offer a Family friendly price of £1 per child to every full paying adult.
+10.3 Certain Performances that we deem to be family friendly we offer a Family friendly price of £1 per child to every full paying adult at Pontardawe Arts Centre.
 In this instance we will give a guideline on what ages we agree is the appropriate age range.
 The family friendly is only open to young people aged 16 and under.

-10.3 Children reductions are offered on certain performances to young people up to the age of sixteen.
-You should make no assumption that the availability of a child reduction means that you would find the show suitable for all persons within this category.
-As parents / guardians views as to what is suitable for a given age range varies considerably, you must satisfy yourself as to a shows suitability by enquiring first at the Box Office.
+10.4 Children reductions are offered on certain Performances to young people up to the age of 16.
+You should make no assumption that the availability of a child reduction means that you would find the Performance suitable for all persons within this category.
+As parents / guardians views as to what is suitable for a given age range varies considerably, you must satisfy yourself as to a Performances suitability by enquiring first at the Box Office.

-10.4 We do not believe that all live performances are suitable for very young children.
+10.5 We do not believe that all live Performances are suitable for very young children.
 You may be asked to remove an unsettled or crying child accompanying you who is disturbing the performers or audience from the auditorium.

-10.5 For any show advertised as standing at both Pontardawe Arts Centre and The Princess Royal Theatre children under the age of 14 for their own safety will be asked to sit upstairs in the balcony area.
+10.6 For any Performance advertised as standing at both Pontardawe Arts Centre and The Princess Royal Theatre children under the age of 14 for their own safety will be asked to sit upstairs in the balcony area.